Snæfellsjökull: Geology

 Snæfellsjökull is also associated with a fissure field that last erupted to the west forming the Væjuhraun lava flow as already mentioned.
-To the east of Snæfellsjökull this fissure field last erupted between 5 and 8 thousand years ago.
+To the east of Snæfellsjökull this fissure field last erupted between 8,000 and 5,000 years ago.
 This eruption formed the 18 km2 Búðahraun lava field from the crater Búðaklettur, south-west of Búðir.
-This is part of the Snæfellsjökull volcanic system which in turn is part of the Snæfellsnes volcanic belt (Snæfellsnes volcanic zone).
-This is an area of renewed intra-plate volcanism in the North American Plate, with rocks no older locally than 800,000 years, that overlay an extinct rift zone that produced the more than 5 million years old crustal basement tholeiitic flood basalts of the Snæfellsnes peninsula.
+This is part of the Snæfellsjökull volcanic system, which in turn is part of the Snæfellsnes volcanic belt (Snæfellsnes volcanic zone).
+This is an area of renewed intra-plate volcanism in the North American Plate, with rocks no older locally than 800,000 years, that overlay an extinct rift zone that produced the crustal basement tholeiitic flood basalts of the Snæfellsnes peninsula, which are more than 5 million years old.

 Hazards

-The Snæfellsjökull volcanic system has the potential for lava flows, explosive tephra eruptions (e.g. air traffic during a major rhyolitic eruption), tsunami generation (perhaps one flank collapse has occurred historically) and Jökulhlaups.
+The Snæfellsjökull volcanic system has the potential for lava flows, explosive tephra eruptions (affecting air traffic during a major rhyolitic eruption), tsunami generation (perhaps one flank collapse has occurred historically) and glacial outburst floods (jökulhlaup).